 If you also had a 401(k) at your old job, check to see whether your former employer requires you to close it out.
 They may not – but leaving your money in the 401(k) at your previous job might expose you to fees that were covered when you worked there but that your old employer won’t cover now that you’re no longer there.
 Consider, too, whether you want to keep track of multiple 401(k) plans; you may find it easier to roll your old plan over into your new employer’s plan or into an IRA or Roth IRA.

 It’s important to look at your options when deciding whether to rollover.
 Compare the investment options, fees and expense, service options and features of the different plans.
 For example, different requirements apply to required minimum distributions and early withdrawals before age 59 ½.
-(See: Changing Jobs?
-What to Do with Your 401(k).)
+(See: 401(k) options to consider with a new job.)

 One of the biggest temptations with a new job and a bigger income is to start spending more money.
 You should resist this temptation.

 Instead, adjust your budget in ways that help you save and invest more, perhaps by opening an IRA in addition to your 401(k), or starting a college savings plan if you have kids.
-(See: The Power of Pairing Your 401(k) with a Roth IRA)
+(See: Pairing a Roth IRA with your 401(k).)

 When you’re setting up direct deposit with your new employer, take the opportunity to set up automatic savings and investment transfers as well.
 If you already have an automated savings or investment plan, consider adjusting your contribution higher to take advantage of your higher income.
-(See: Start Building Your Nest Egg for Just $50 a Month)
+(See: Investing $50 a month could add up nicely for your retirement.)

 If you’re moving for work, you can’t avoid additional expenses.
 However, you can compare the costs of different options: for instance, renting a smaller, temporary home and storing some of your possessions until you find the right place to buy, rather than spending money on a long-distance house hunt.